Rebornify/study-buddy/README.md

 # Study Buddy

-Study Buddy is an AI-powered chat application that helps students learn and study effectively using their own study materials.
-By leveraging OpenAI's Assistants API v2, it provides an interactive learning experience tailored to your uploaded content.
+Study Buddy is an AI-powered chat application designed to help students learn and study effectively using their own materials.
+It leverages OpenAI's Assistants API v2 to deliver an interactive learning experience tailored to uploaded content.

 ## Features